morphware/service/README.md

 It's current implementation is limited to handling the first event, `JobDescriptionPosted`.
 The other events are listed as follows:

-- JobFactory
 1. JobDescriptionPosted
+2. AuctionEnded (from: AuctionFactory)
 3. UntrainedModelAndTrainingDatasetShared
 4. TrainedModelShared
 5. JobApproved
-- AuctionFactory
-    2. AuctionEnded

 ## Getting Started (sequence?)